As a young kid I remember never feeling comfortable in my own skin. I always felt:

 - We didn’t live in a big house,

-- I always felt like the young guy on my block.
+- I was always the young guy on my block.

 Now if this weren’t enough, I never felt particularly

-All in all, I can remember a feeling a bit like broken toy.
+All in all, I remember a feeling a bit like broken toy.

 I was 10 when I got a Queen Anne News paper route.
-My first paid job.
+It was my first paid job.
 I delivered a local newspaper around Queen Anne Hill for the spectacular sum of 15 cents per home, per month.
-To get paid I’d have to go door to door and say the magic words: “Collecting for the Queen Anne News!”
+To get paid I had to go door to door and say the magic words: “Collecting for the Queen Anne News!”

-So every month I’d have brief, lively encounters with maybe 50 different adults.
-I witnessed people in all sorts of different moods and temperaments.
+Every month I’d have brief, lively encounters with maybe 50 different adults.
+I witnessed people in all sorts of moods and temperaments.
 Some were perpetually gruff, some happy, some resentful, some funny, some downright scary.

 I remember knocking on the door of an old woman named Mrs. Coe.
 She was frail and living in a tiny home.
 She always paid me in pennies – including a ten cent tip!
 And, she would usually invite me in for milk and cookies.